pauldmccarthy/win-pytreat/talks/introduction/pytreat_intro.md

 All the cool kids these days use [git](https://git-scm.com/) to collaboratively work on their Python code.
+The PyTreat is a great opportunity to start learning and using it for your own work!

 Git is different from CVS and SVN in that it is _distributed_.
 In CVS and SVN,